mrivasperez/beto/README.md

-Beta is an application designed to help Spanish-speaking adults learn how to read.
+Beto is an application designed to help Spanish-speaking adults learn how to read.

 # Getting Started